-In the week ending 7 May 2022, the percentage of people testing positive for coronavirus (COVID-19) decreased in all age groups, except for those in school Year 7 to school year 11.
-The percentage of people testing positive in school Year 7 to school Year 11 decreased in the most recent two weeks, however the trend is uncertain in the most recent week.
+In the week ending 13 May 2022, the percentage of people testing positive for coronavirus (COVID-19) decreased in those aged 35 years and over in England.
+The percentage of people testing positive in those aged 34 years and under decreased in the most recent two weeks but the trend was uncertain for the most recent week.

-There is a higher degree of uncertainty in our estimates for each age group in England relative to England overall.
-This is indicated by wider credible intervals and therefore results should be interpreted with caution.
+There is a higher degree of uncertainty in our estimates for each age group in England compared with England overall.
+This is shown by wider credible intervals and therefore results should be interpreted with caution.

-Figure 4: The percentage testing positive for COVID-19 decreased in most age groups across England
+Figure 4: The percentage testing positive for coronavirus (COVID-19) decreased in most age groups across England

-Modelled daily percentage of the population testing positive for COVID-19 on nose and throat swabs by age group, England, 27 March to 7 May 2022
+Modelled daily percentage of the population testing positive for COVID-19 on nose and throat swabs by age group, England, 2 April to 13 May 2022